Man Accused Of Threatening To Kill Supporters Of Trump And New York Congressman

 "In the US, political scores are settled at the ballot box, not by trying to kill your political opponents," Zeldin tweeted on Friday.
 "Donato Panico is a great American, supporter of @realDonaldTrump & one of my campaign vols.
 He shouldn't have been targeted like this today for his passion & involvement."

-Zeldin is running for a third term, and as NPR previously reported, he will face Democratic challenger Perry Gershon, a former commercial real estate lending executive, in the Long Island district that Trump won by about 12 points.
+Zeldin is running for a third term against Democratic challenger Perry Gershon, a former commercial real estate lending executive, in the Long Island district that Trump won by about 12 points.

 In the US, political scores are settled at the ballot box, not by trying to kill your political opponents.
 Donato Panico is a great American, supporter of @realDonaldTrump & one of my campaign vols.
 He shouldn't have been targeted like this today for his passion & involvement. https://t.co/Rh8Ae6MR4x— Lee Zeldin (@leezeldin) July 7, 2018